Lip Augmentation and Implants

 Restore your lips to their fullest, most youthful, and most sensual appearance today!

-If you are considering lip augmentation, please consult with Dr. Kass who is fully trained to treat this problem and has been in practice in Tampa Bay for over 20 years.
+If you are considering lip augmentation, please schedule an appointment with Dr. Kass who is fully trained to treat this problem and has been in practice for over 20 years.